unioncollege-webtech/zookeep/README.md

 - [Create a new Cloud9 workspace](https://docs.c9.io/docs/setting-up-github-workspace) from your new repository.
   - Alternatively, you may [**clone**](http://gitref.org/creating/#clone) your new repository to your computer by
     running:

         git clone https://github.com/unioncollege-webtech/zookeep

-- After cloning (in C9 or on your computer), **check out the “gh-page” branch**  by running: git checkout gh-pages
+- After cloning (in C9 or on your computer), **check out the “gh-pages” branch**  by running:
+-
+        git checkout gh-pages

 - Modify the files and [**commit**](http://gitref.org/basic/#commit) changes to complete your solution.
 - Run `node test` to verify that all tests pass.
 - [Push](http://gitref.org/remotes/#push)/sync the changes up to GitHub.